outerlook/sveltekit-gqless-spacex/README.md

 ## Experimental example
-This example was created to give example of working with gqless and svelte.
+This was created to give example of working with gqless and svelte.
 Windicss was added for convenience.

 ## Starting server